pgilders/pgilders.github.io/_posts/2023-10-30-Elon-Musk-is-right-about-Wikipedia.md

 gallery1:
   - url: /assets/images/2023-10-30-Elon-Musk-is-right-about-Wikipedia/wokipedia.png
     image_path: /assets/images/2023-10-30-Elon-Musk-is-right-about-Wikipedia/wokipedia.png
-    alt: "Screenshotr of a Twitter thread started by Jimmy Wales, first tweet reading: 'Fast moving claims and counter claims, and @elonmusk has removed all the core features that made it even remotely possible to tell real journalists from fakes.'.
+    alt: "Screenshot of a Twitter thread started by Jimmy Wales, first tweet reading: 'Fast moving claims and counter claims, and @elonmusk has removed all the core features that made it even remotely possible to tell real journalists from fakes.'.
 A response from Elon Mush reads 'Please fix wokipedia'."

 gallery2:
   - url: assets/images/2023-10-30-Elon-Musk-is-right-about-Wikipedia/donations.png